Morley Callaghan's Stories

 Now, because of his stories, we also have those times, moods and people to remember vicariously through his writing.

 As far as I know, he never did finish that story about millionaires.
-And I don't miss it.
+And we don't miss it.